Logo - The Possums baby and toddler sleep program.

 The decision to prescribe antibiotics needs to be made in consultation with your GP.
 This article does not substitute for assessment and treatment by your doctor when you have a breast inflammation.

-• Fevers with breast inflammation can be expected to persist for a number of days.
-By 72 hours, the fevers should be lessening and the inflammation showing signs of improvement.
+Although fevers with breast inflammation can be expected to persist for a number of days, by 72 hours the fevers should be lessening in intensity and frequency, and the area of inflammation should be showing signs of improvement - not getting worse.
+If it's getting worse, please see your doctor.

 mastitis; antibiotic; breast inflammation; lactation; baby breastfeeds